The 2007-08 Subprime Mortgage Meltdown, Personally

 The Time I Told John Paulson to Short Mortgage Credit

-No other CDO analyst was presenting figures like mine and I got a lot of negative feedback.
+No other CDO analyst was presenting figures like mine, and I got a lot of negative feedback.
 It wasn’t appreciated that my report came out as investors and banks were marking their portfolios to market for year-end financial reports that ultimately affected bonuses.
 But one person who liked my article and asked for a meeting was a very significant investor, Paolo Pellegrini, a partner at Paulson & Co.

 It was well-known that Pellegrini and John Paulson had made $15 billion for their clients in 2007 by shorting mortgage credit.
 They had also made billions of dollars for themselves.
 So I was excited to speak to Pellegrini.
 I was even more excited when Paulson joined our meeting.